khattrishubh/mujra/GENDER_FEATURE.md

 1. Partner's gender is displayed in status bar: "Connected with John (male) 🇺🇸"
 2. Chat header shows: "Connected with John 👨 male"
 3. Gender information is shared with chat partner

+## Matching Behavior

+### Current Implementation
+- **Random Matching**: Users are matched with the first available person regardless of gender
+- **No Gender Restrictions**: Male users can be matched with male users, female with female, etc.
+- **Gender Display Only**: Gender selection is used for display purposes only
+- **Equal Opportunity**: All users have equal chance of being matched with anyone

+### Previous Implementation (Removed)
+- Male users were only matched with female users
+- Female users were only matched with male users
+- Users selecting "other" could be matched with anyone

 ### Visual Indicators
 - **Male**: Blue color scheme with 👨 emoji